Car Accident Lawyer for Ellijay, Dalton, Blue Ridge & All of North Georgia

-Fore more than 30 years, we have been helping personal injury victims in
+For more than 30 years, we have been helping victims of personal injury victims in

-North Georgia recover the maximum amount of compensation available under the law.
+North Georgia in recovering the maximum compensation amount that is available under the law.
 It’s our mission to make sure you have everything you need to heal and move forward with your life.

-Our overall success rate in the courtroom has earned us a reputation as a preeminent personal injury law firm.
+Our firms’ overall rate of success in courtrooms has earned us the reputation of a preeminent personal injury law firm.

-If you or a loved one have been involved in a car accident due to someone else’s negligence in North Georgia, it’s important that you contact a seasoned car crash attorney as soon as possible.
-Don’t wait — the success of your case depends on the ability to gather crucial evidence soon after the accident.
+If you or a loved one have been injured in a car accident that was due to the negligence of someone else in North Georgia, it’s critical that you speak to a seasoned car crash attorney as soon as possible.
+Don’t delay — the success of your personal injury case will depend on the ability to gather the crucial evidence immediately after the accident.

-Give us a call today at (706) 515-1995 to schedule a free consultation with one of our dedicated auto accident attorneys.
+Give us a call today at (706) 515-1995 and schedule your free consultation with a dedicated auto accident attorney in our office.